timmywil/panzoom/README.md

 panzoom.min.js, included in this repo, is compressed with [uglifyjs](https://github.com/mishoo/UglifyJS).

-For common support questions, see [the FAQ](https://github.com/timmywil/panzoom#faq) at the bottom.
+For common support questions, see [the FAQ](https://github.com/timmywil/panzoom#faq).

 ## Browser support